-The Deferment Eligibility Chart, Figure 11-1, has been revised to include the military deferment for Stafford and PLUS loans first disbursed on or after July 1, 2001, and for Consolidation loans in which all underlying Title IV loan balances were first disbursed on or after July 1, 2001.
-In addition, the chart has been revised to indicate that all deferments are borrower-based, except for the military deferment which is loan-based.
+The Deferment Eligibility Chart, Figure 11-1 has been revised to include the military deferment for Stafford and

+PLUS loans first disbursed on or after July 1, 2001 and for Consolidation loans in which all underlying loan balances were first disbursed on or after July 1, 2001.
+In addition, the chart was revised to indicate that all deferments, except the military deferment, are borrower-based and that the military deferment is loan-based.